giang12/kubepi/manual.md

-1. Flash vanilla Raspbian image to sd dont forget to `touch ssh` in /boot/ on the SD card
+1. Flash fresh vanilla Raspbian image to sd dont forget to `touch ssh` in /boot/ on the SD card

 2. ./prep.sh {id} {hostname} {address}